cnm13ryan/13ryanC.github.io/content/posts/RLtheory/foundations/mdps/3_exact_solutions.md

 All sets below—state space $S$, action space $A$, and the product spaces they generate—are **standard Borel spaces** equipped with their Borel $\sigma$‑algebras.

-Transitions and policies are **probability kernels**; by **Ionescu–Tulcea** every policy induces a unique trajectory measure.
+Transitions and policies are **probability kernels**; by the **Ionescu–Tulcea theorem**, every policy induces a unique trajectory measure [^Puterman94].
 That suffices for the fixed‑point proofs that appear later.

 **Why the underlying probability space is irrelevant**: